subhamoydatta703/opencv-learning/README.md

-# OpenCV Webcam Projects
+# OpenCV and MediaPipe Vision Projects

-Small Python projects for experimenting with OpenCV webcam capture and face detection.
+Small Python projects for experimenting with webcam capture, face detection, face landmarks, and a Sharingan-style eye effect.

 ## Projects

 - `webcam.py` - Displays the live webcam feed.
 - `face-detection.py` - Detects faces using the Haar Cascade classifier.
 - `face-detection-dnn.py` - Detects faces using OpenCV's YuNet DNN detector.
+- `mediapie-learn.py` - Finds iris landmarks in `varun_dhawan.jpg` with MediaPipe.
+- `sharingan-effect.py` - Demonstrates YuNet face and eye-coordinate detection.
+- `sharingan_effect.py` - Applies a live Sharingan-style effect to the webcam feed.
 - `cv2-ver.py` - Prints the installed OpenCV version and feature information.

 ## Requirements

 - Python 3.12 or newer
 - A working webcam
+- `opencv-python`
-- OpenCV Python package
+- `numpy`
+- `mediapipe` for the landmark and Sharingan effect examples

-The repository includes the model files required by the face-detection examples:
+The repository includes the model files and image used by the examples:

 - `haarcascade_frontalface_default.xml`
 - `face_detection_yunet_2026may.onnx`
+- `face_landmarker.task`
+- `hand_landmarker.task`
+- `varun_dhawan.jpg`

 ## Setup